Is your windows runtime broker using a lot of CPU resources? Consider the following proven solutions to help you fix this problem.

 Step 1: Open the task manager by simply pressing the following keys together: Ctrl + Shift + Esc.
 A window with all the programs and processes running on your PC will appear on the screen.

 Now, check the CPU or RAM to see if the Runtime Broker High CPU usage error alert is resolved.
 It’s gone?
 Great!
 Next time you see the alert, feel free to repeat the same procedure.
-However, if you’re still seeing the alert, consider trying the next method.
+However, if you still see the alert, consider trying the next method.

 Tip!
 It’s important to note that this method only provides a temporary fix.
 The error might still appear next time you boot your PC unless the offending program is fixed.